Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 - Added 'num state' command for counting number of changes including insert, delete and update statement
 - Bugs fixed and improved performance

-- v1.4 will release soon
+- Release v1.4, Feb 28
 - Added 'show tables' command for showing tables in MySQL database
 - Added 'show databases' command for showing database name and number of tables in MySQL database
 - Bugs fixed and improved performance

 # Warning
-This is a prototype, it contains several bugs and lack of features.
+This is not a complete project, it contains several bugs and lack features.
 I'm not responsible for your lost, please be careful.
 Tool only works if MySQL database enabled binary log Contributed by Anson Tan